xiupos/server/README.md

 ## xiupos@ishikari
 curl -fsSL https://tailscale.com/install.sh | sh
-sudo tailscale login # login to tailscale sudo tailscale up --ssh
+sudo tailscale up --ssh # login to tailscale

 # # now you can connect to ssh with just the command
 # ssh ishikari